munificent/craftinginterpreters/book/the-lox-language.md

 statement**.

-If you want to pack a series of statements where a single one is expected, you can wrap them up in a block:
+If you want to pack a series of statements where a single one is expected, you can wrap them up in a block.

 ```lox
 {